DreamCoder123/All-Interview-Question/README.md

 46. What is the role of @ModelAttribute annotation?
 The annotation plays a very important role in binding method parameters to the respective attribute that corresponds to a model.
 Then it reflects the same on the presentation page.
 The role of the annotation also depends on what the developer is using that for.
 In case, it is used at the method level, then that method is responsible for adding attributes to it.
 When used at a parameter level, it represents that the parameter value is meant to be retrieved from the model layer.

+47. What is the importance of the web.xml in Spring MVC? web.xml is also known as the Deployment Descriptor which has definitions of the servlets and their mappings, filters, and lifecycle listeners.
+It is also used for configuring the ContextLoaderListener.
+Whenever the application is deployed, a ContextLoaderListener instance is created by Servlet container which leads to a load of WebApplicationContext.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features